-The Fresno County Friday Night Live (FNL) Youth Advocacy Leadership League (YALL) represents the next step in youth leadership in Fresno County.
-Made up of seasoned youth leaders from across yli’s Fresno FNL programs, YALL supports youth in ramping up their leadership skills and building relationships across programs.
+Youth Advocacy Leadership League, also known as YALL, is a county wide youth-led advocacy program founded within Fresno County Friday Night Live Chapters.
+Made up of seasoned youth leaders from across yli’s Fresno FNL programs, YALL supports youth in ramping up their leadership skills and building relationships across yli programs and Fresno County.
+Click here to join the YALL team!

-Every year, YALL youth leaders organize yli’s Fall Fest and Summer Jam, bi-annual events that offer critical resources to young people, highlight youth leaders, and create opportunities for young people to learn from each other.
-They also plan and organize the annual Community Youth Summit, which brings together elected officials, partners, parents, youth, and stakeholders to celebrate youth-led campaign successes across the Valley.
+Bi-annually, YALL youth leaders organize the yli youth events, Fall Fest and Spring Jam These events offer critical resources to young people, highlight youth leaders, and create opportunities for young people to learn from each other.
+The youth also plan and organize the annual Community Youth Summit, which brings together elected officials, partners, parents, youth, and stakeholders to celebrate youth-led campaign successes across the Valley.